sib-swiss/advanced-r-training/docs/practicals_2.md

 # Exercise 4
 ## A
-Create an expression similar to the one described in exercise 1 but which returns data in a matrix or dataframe (for example, each iteration of the loop could return 2 values, the mean and the standard deviation, meaning that the end result after the loop would be a dataframe with 2 columns).
+Create an expression similar to the one described in exercise 3 but which returns data in a matrix or dataframe (for example, each iteration of the loop returns 2 values, the mean and the standard deviation, meaning that the end result after the loop would be a dataframe with 2 columns).